dmnhat91/mini-e-commerce-app/README.md

 NextJS manages files as routes.
 For example, if we have 2 files `index.js` and `banana.js`.
 It treats `index.js` as homepage (aka. `localhost`) and we can access `banana.js` using `localhost/banana`.
 File names map up to route names.
 It might take time to loadup server.

+If we put `signup.js` inside a folder called `auth` then the path becomes `localhost/auth/signup` to access the page.

 In this project, using TypeScript for NextJS is not a good idea, we will have to write quite a lot of definitions for TypeScript.
 So instead we opt for JavaScript (just for NextJS only for frontend side).

 ### Global CSS